Win-C/warbler/README.md

 TODO: TBU with application screenshots

-Database:
+**Database**

 <img src="/static/images/database-er-diagram.jpg" width="1000" height="250">

-- Note: The follows and likes tables are both join tables and have two foreign keys.
+- Note: The follows and likes tables are both join tables and have two foreign keys as each table's respective primary key.
 - Key relationships:
     - One user may have many messages (one-to-many)
     - One user may like many messages (one-to-many)